Research Topics

 One of the overarching themes of the lab is the distinction between having an experience, known as experiential consciousness, and knowing that you are having an experience, or having meta-awareness.

-Probably the most salient topic of research in the lab is mind-wandering, which can be roughly divided into five categories.
+Probably the most salient topic of research in the lab is mind-wandering, the manner in which the mind drifts away from the here and now, which can be roughly divided into five categories.

 An exciting recent advance in the lab’s research agenda has been an examination of the impact of meditation and mindfulness techniques on attenuating mind-wandering.